limorl/monorepo-python-sample/infra/terraform/README.md

 In this example we are using multi-regions (primary and secondary) for prod and staging and a single region for dev.

 - Every environment has has a primary region `AWS_PRIMARY_REGION`
-- In `AWS_PRIMARY_REGION` we manage centrally the shared resources for the environment:  ECR, AppConfig, SecretsManager
+- In `AWS_PRIMARY_REGION` we manage centrally the shared resources for the environment:  ECR, AppConfig, SecretsManager, Terraform S3 BAckend, DynamoDB lock table for terraform state
 - `AWS_REGION` is the region where the resource is actually deployed

 >> Note: In general it's better to have staging and prod environment as similar as possible and preferably on the same regions.
-In this example we used other regions for the sake of the example.
+In this example we used other regions as the different environments are simulated on the same account.

 | Env | Primary Region | Secondary Region | Notes |
 | --- | --- | --- | --- |